 One of the most beloved features of a long-term European vacation is the ability to experience so many different cultures, languages, foods, and history during one trip.
 There are also many beautiful, unique cities that haven’t been hit as hard by tourism – making them a top contender for our travel itinerary.
-This is why we decided to visit the Baltics this fall, including a longer stay in Latvia for some Riga sightseeing as well as the interesting day trips nearby.
+This is why we decided to visit the Baltics in fall, including a longer stay in Latvia to explore the top things to do in Riga as well as the interesting day trips nearby.

 Quick Intro to Latvia

 Ever heard of Latvia?
 It isn’t one of the most well-known destination countries in Europe.
 But it too has beautiful architecture, interesting history, and beautiful landscapes to enjoy (about half of it is forests!).
 Latvia’s location on the Baltic Sea means it has both beaches and hilly hiking spots – with locals loving nature and prioritizing time outdoors.
 (Read more interesting facts here).

 Latvia’s history is tumultuous with multiple occupations from the Germans to the Soviets – including loss of their lands and a push to let go of their cultural identity.
 Independence was not reached until the early 1990s!

 The capital city of Riga (where we based our stay) is home to 1/3 of the country’s residents and is famous for its Art Nouveau buildings.
 Its historical center is also a UNESCO World Heritage Site.

 While we initially considered taking the bus, we lucked out with some fantastic weather and ended up just walking to and from town (about 30 minutes from the Two Wheels hotel, where we were staying).
 Yes, we did have a car rental, but we always avoid parking and driving in busy downtown areas when we can.

 Take in Autumn Views at Bastejkalna Park